rd3m/deno-link-shortener/README.md

 # Deno Link Shortener

-I had some fun tinkering on deno deploy in the project playground, attached Redis and thought I might as well export it to Github.
+I had some fun tinkering on [deno deploy](https://deno.com/deploy) in the project playground, decided to attach Redis and export it to Github.

 Visit [smol.deno.dev](https://smol.deno.dev) to use.